Travelling in Europe after Brexit

 If the UK leaves the EU with a deal, nothing will change for travellers until 31 December 2020.

-If you’re planning to travel to the EU, Norway, Switzerland, Iceland or Liechtenstein, some things will change if the UK leaves the EU without a deal.
+If you’re planning to travel to the EU, Norway, Switzerland, Iceland or Liechtenstein, some things will change if the UK leaves the EU with no deal.

 Get suitable travel insurance

-European Health Insurance Cards (EHICs) will no longer be valid for health cover if the UK leaves the EU without a deal.
+European Health Insurance Cards (EHICs) will no longer be valid for health cover if the UK leaves the EU without an agreement.

 You’ll need to arrange your own travel insurance before you go.